12th February 2012 at 11:19

-Creating a genetic algorithm for beginners.
+Creating a genetic algorithm for beginners

 Introduction

 - Mutation - We need to add a little bit randomness into our populations' genetics otherwise every combination of solutions we can create would be in our initial population.
+Mutation typically works by making very small changes at random to an individuals genome.

 Termination

-These examples are written in Java.
+These examples are build in Java.
 If you don't have Java installed and you want to follow along please head over to the Java downloads page, http://www.oracle.com/technetwork/java/javase/downloads/index.htmlLet's take a look at the classes we're going to create for our GA:

 - Population - Manages all individuals of a population